The Book of Lamentations

-After the death of the godly King Josiah the political, social, and religious conditions worsened quickly under the following rule of Jehoahaz, Jehoiakim, Jehoiachin, and Zedekiah.
+After the death of the godly King Josiah, the political, social, and religious conditions worsened quickly under the following rule of Jehoahaz, Jehoiakim, Jehoiachin, and Zedekiah.
 The inhabitants of Jerusalem went through intense Turmoil during the final siege of the city, 588–586 b.c.
 For almost the entire population of Judah were taken captive by successive waves of Babylonian attacks.
 Only the poorest in the land were left in the empty cities to take care of it.

-Fulfillment of prophecy
+Fulfillment of Prophecy

 For this reason, the book of Lamentations portrays the mournful cries of a defeated nation and the fulfillment of God’s prophecies against them.
 The Lamentations are the high-point of these prophecies.
-They witness to the certain fulfillment of God’s warnings.
+They witness to the certain fulfillment of God’s judgments.
 The prophet Micah predicted the fall of Jerusalem more than a century before that time.

 This came as a judgement to the rulers of Judah who “build up Zion with blood, and Jerusalem with iniquity” (Micah 3:10).
 And for 40 years Jeremiah admonished the inhabitants of Judah to forsake their wicked ways.
 He tried to help king Josiah to maintain a righteous rule through godly principles.
-He warned Judah of the ruin what will fall them if they continued in their evil course of action.
+He warned Judah of the ruin that will fall them if they continued in their evil course of action.

-A message of hope
+A Message of Hope